Jaguar Wright: Career

-In 2019, Wright released the 5-song EP titled "Lost" on Bandcamp.
+In 2019, Wright released the 5-song EP Lost on Bandcamp.
 In 2020, Wright made headlines via social media regarding issues such as the trajectory of her music career, her fallout with several members of the Roots, and her grievances with artists such as Jill Scott, Erykah Badu and Mary J. Blige, as well as a claim that her then boyfriend Common sexually assaulted her after performing a concert in the mid-2000s.
-In 2022, Wright made headlines once again when she did an interview speaking on the dark side of the Hip-Hop music industry.
+Wright subsequently apologized to Tiffany Haddish, who was dating Common at the time, for causing her distress with the allegation.